Here are strategies that some faculty members are using to help prevent plagiarism, and to catch students who submit plagiarized work.

 - Clearly define plagiarism and standards for proper citation, and teach students how to cite sources.
 This is especially important with first-year and transfer students.

-- Explain how to paraphrase, how to deal with 'common knowledge,' and how to incorporate quotes or facts from sources.)
+- Explain how to deal with 'common knowledge' in your field and how to incorporate quotes or facts from sources.

 - After teaching students when and how to cite and paraphrase properly, give class a short 5-point quiz with questions such as: “True or False: Whenever you use someone else’s language, you must put their words in quotation marks and cite your source.”
-(Then if the student later claims he didn’t know this, you have his quiz to establish otherwise.)
+(Then if the student later claims they didn’t know this, you have their quiz to establish otherwise.)

 - Give specific and original prompts for writing assignments and papers.